manuelcasanova/socialTemplate/README.md

 SuperAdmin: The highest-level role, with access to all administrative functionalities.
 Admin: A role with significant permissions, but limited in terms of managing SuperAdmin roles.
 Moderator: A role typically used for managing content or user interactions, but with fewer privileges than Admins.
-Subscribed: A role for users who are subscribed (e.g., via a paid option).
+User_subscribed: A role for users who are subscribed (e.g., via a paid option).
-NotSubscribed: A role for registered users who have not subscribed.
+User_registered: A role for registered users who have not subscribed.

 SuperAdmin permissions:

-SuperAdmins can grant or revoke any role, including Admin, Moderator, Subscribed, and NotSubscribed.
+SuperAdmins can grant or revoke any role, including Admin, Moderator, User_subscribed, and User_registered.
 SuperAdmins cannot revoke their own SuperAdmin role.
 A SuperAdmin can only revoke the SuperAdmin role if they were the one who assigned it.
 They cannot revoke it if another SuperAdmin granted the role.
 The only exception is the SuperAdmin with userId 1, ensuring that there is always someone with the authority to make this change.

 Admin permissions:

-Admins can assign and revoke roles for Moderator, Subscribed, and NotSubscribed users.
+Admins can assign and revoke roles for Moderator, User_subscribed, and User_registered users.
 Admins cannot assign or revoke the SuperAdmin or Admin roles.
 Only SuperAdmins can manage Admin roles.

   *** Role Logs ***

 Whenever a role is assigned or revoked, a log is created detailing who performed the modification, to whom it was applied, the type of modification (assignment or revocation), and the timestamp.
 This log is accessible to SuperAdmins in the admin section of the app.
 Typically, only Admins and SuperAdmins can modify roles, with one exception: when a user subscribes to the app.
 After the payment is processed, the "User_subscribed" role is automatically added on behalf of the user, and this is recorded in the log accordingly.

+If a user who originally granted specific roles loses their permissions—either through revocation by a higher-tier admin or account deletion—the authority to manage the roles they assigned transfers to the higher-tier admin.
+This ensures that role-based control remains uninterrupted and properly delegated within the system.

  *** Other Logs ***

 SuperAdmins have the ability to view the login history for all users.
 They can filter the history based on user ID, username, email, date, and time.

   *** Protected routes ***